Effective April 2016, Unfunded International Providers (UIPs) in New Zealand must report data to the Ministry of Education (MoE).

 - A platform for better service

 Have more questions?
-Access my calendar and book a callback at your preferred time!
+Book a callback at your preferred time!

 This new direction taken by New Zealand's education bodies shows a recognition of the benefits of cloud computing.
 Of course, these are the very same benefits that a 'Cloud First' approach like Wisenet offers savvy PTEs.